temporal-sa/temporal-money-transfer-typescript/README.md

 Creates a [Schedule](https://docs.temporal.io/workflows#schedule) that will run a set of workflows on a cadence.

 Produces a schedule ID, which you can inspect in the Temporal UI's "Schedules" menu.

+#### Enable Encryption

+Set `ENCRYPT_PAYLOADS` to "true" in the configuration file (see Configuration section above).

+You can decrypt these payloads in Temporal Cloud's UI/cli using the codec server: `https://codec.tmprl-demo.cloud` ([source](https://github.com/steveandroulakis/temporal-codec-server)).
+Ensure you switch on "Pass the user access token with your endpoint" setting in the Codec Configuration in Temporal Cloud.
+Note: The codec server is only compatible with workflows running in Temporal Cloud.

 #### List failed workflows
 temporal workflow list --env prod -q 'ExecutionStatus="Failed" OR ExecutionStatus="Terminated"'